 LitCharts's headquarters is located at 123 Main Street, Brooklyn.

 LitCharts raised a total of $500K.

 Who are the investors of LitCharts?

-Investors of LitCharts include Course Hero and FireStarter Fund.
+Investors of LitCharts include Course Hero, FireStarter Fund and Corazon Capital.